 Commercial building painting is always a part of any commercial building maintenance budget.
 Using the right colors to paint a building is an effective way to draw in customers from the vast marketplace.
 A commercial building that embraces building painting is an asset to its environment, and it also deters graffiti.

-Before you embark on a commercial building painting project, it is essential to contact a painting company that has skilled pro painters as employees to achieve the best results possible from the project.
+Before you embark on a commercial building project, it is essential to contact a painting company that has skilled pro painters as employees to achieve the best results possible from the project.
 Choosing the right painting contractor is crucial to the success of any painting project.
 However, there are four important factors to consider – business type, customer demography, type of paint, and community.

 1. Business Type

-Commercial building painting is more complex than the residential house painting.
+Commercial painting is more complex than residential house painting.
 It needs a lot of color associations specific to the theme.
 The type of business a commercial company deals in will determine the extent of color associations needed.
 For instance, a clinic requires different colors more than a restaurant.